-After NSW surveyor-general Thomas Mitchell came to East Maranoa in 1846, he recounted his adventures in Sydney to William MacPherson, secretary to the NSW parliament and his son the grazier Allan.
+Mitchell and Leichhardt described their meetings with “the blacks” so the settlers knew the land weren’t empty.
+But they were not occupied in a way Europeans understood.
+So with a sense of entitlement allied to superior firepower, it led to mass murder as the competition for territory expanded.
+The whites had brought with them “too many dreams and two many cows”.
+After NSW surveyor-general Thomas Mitchell came to East Maranoa in 1846, he recounted his adventures in Sydney to William Macpherson, secretary to the NSW parliament and his son the grazier Allan.
 Mitchell gave Allan maps and encouraged him to set up a land claim there.
 Macpherson Junior would be the first farmer in the Roma region setting off with men and livestock from his headstation in the Gwydir in 1847.

 Finally a new force gradually restored “order” by 1851.
-This was NSW’s northern division of the Native Police, who served the economic ends of the pastoralists.
+This was NSW’s northern division of the Native Police, which served the economic ends of the pastoralists.
 Pastoral superintendent Frederick Walker led a team of 20 Aborigines up from the Macintyre River district dispensing rough justice wherever they went.
 Walker was renowned for his good relations with Aborigines but he showed no mercy in East Maranoa.

 Scanty evidence exists of the genocide that followed.
-Pastoralist Gideon Lang testified to an 1854 parliamentary select committee on the select police that he wanted them to protect his Darling River runs.
-But Lang also knew of the “wholesale and indiscriminate killing” and “cold blooded cruelty on the part of the whites quite unparalleled in the history of these colonies”.
+Gideon Lang testified to an 1854 parliamentary select committee on the native police he wanted them to protect his Darling River runs.
+Lang also knew of the “wholesale and indiscriminate killing” and “cold blooded cruelty on the part of the whites quite unparalleled in the history of these colonies”.
 Walker’s men used “fair means or foul” to bring about a lopsided peace in East Maranoa.
 There were significant massacres at Yuleba Creek in March 1850 and Yamboucal station near Surat in May 1852.